brainbotsector/SAFESHIELD/README.md

 # SAFESHIELD-Covid Tracker Application
-This is a Covid Tracker Application that shows the count of active patients, recovered and deceased in India.
+This is a Covid Tracker Application that shows the live count of active patients, recovered and deceased in India.